piotrpMSFT/dnx.xunit/README.md

 # Restore NuGet packages
 dnu restore

+# Run tests in current directory
+dnx test

-# Run tests (change "." with a folder path if tests are not in the current directory)
+# Run tests if tests are not in the current directory
-dnx . test
+dnx -p path/to/project test
 ```